apache/singa-doc/docs-site/docs/half-precision.md

 support.

 To run on GPU, `__half` is available in Cuda math API.
-To support `__half` math operation, it is required to compile against Nvidia compute arch > 6.0 (Pascal).
+To support `__half` math operation, it is required to compile against NVIDIA compute arch > 6.0 (Pascal).

-### Nvidia Hardware Acceleration: Tensor Core
+### NVIDIA Hardware Acceleration: Tensor Core

-Tensor Core released by Nvidia further accelerates half precision and multiples throughput for operations like GEMM(CuBlas) and convolution(CuDNN).
+Tensor Core released by NVIDIA further accelerates half precision and multiples throughput for operations like GEMM(cuBLAS) and convolution(cuDNN).
 To enable Tensor core operation, there are a few restriction on GEMM dimensions, convolution channel size, Cuda version, and GPU version(Turing or later) and etc.